-- tell your doctor and pharmacist if you are allergic to ranibizumab, any other medications, or any of the ingredients in ranibizumab injection.
+- tell your doctor and pharmacist if you are allergic to ranibizumab, any other medications, or any of the ingredients in ranibizumab injection or implant.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention if you have received verteporfin (Visudyne) recently.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have an infection in or around your eyes.
-Your doctor may not give you ranibizumab until the infection is gone.
+- tell your doctor if you have an infection in or around your eyes or inflammation in your eye.
+Your doctor may not give you ranibizumab until the infection or inflammation is gone.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while receiving ranibizumab, call your doctor.

-- your doctor may prescribe antibiotic eye drops for you to use for a few days after you receive each injection.
+- your doctor may prescribe antibiotic eye drops for you to use for a few days after you receive each injection or implant.
 Talk to your doctor about how to use these eye drops.

-- ask your doctor if there are any activities you should avoid during your treatment with ranibizumab injection.
+- ask your doctor if there are any activities you should avoid during your treatment with ranibizumab injection or implant.